 This map of Marlborough, Massachusetts was created in 1878 by O.H.
 Bailey & J.C.
-Hazen, a prominent team of 19th century map makers.
-The map shows a detailed bird’s eye view of Marlborough as it was, including street names and old landmarks.
+Hazen, a prominent team of 19th century cartographers.
+The map shows a bird’s eye view of Marlborough as it used to be, including street names and old landmarks.

-Old landmarks on the map include Marlborough Hotel, Town Hall, Fairmount Hall, Forest Hall, Fitchburg Railroad, Marlborough Public Schools, eight churches, and more than 13 boot & shoe manufacturers.
-Marlborough was so well known for making shoes that when it incorporated as a city in 1890 the city seal was decorated with a factory, a shoe box, and a pair of boots.
+Landmarks on the map include Marlborough House, Town Hall, Fairmount Hall, Forest Hall, Fitchburg Railroad, Nolan Book Dealers, Marlborough Public Schools, Exley & Parsons Steam Engines & Shoe Machinery, and more than 13 boot & shoe manufacturing companies.
+Marlborough was home to so many shoe manufacturers that in 1890 the official seal was designed with a factory, a shoe box, and a pair of boots.

 This historic map of Marlborough, MA has been restored by KNOWOL.
 Reproductions of the map are available here.